I don't know about you but...

 Book in a therapy appointment

-My hope is that it will help you feel seen and understood while also giving you a glimpse into how we see things in my corner of the world.
+My hope is that it will help you feel seen and understood while also giving you tiny-but-mighty practical tools to handle and harness your perfectionism - so that it works for you, not against you.
 Sound like something that would make you actually want to OPEN your email instead of avoiding it?